-Our Electrophysiology Program offers all specialized care options for children with potential heart rhythm problems and for children living with a pacemaker or other implantable device.
+Our Electrophysiology Program offers all specialized care options for children who may have heart rhythm problems and for children living with a pacemaker or other implantable device.
 Our physician staff includes Wisconsin’s only group of interventional pediatric electrophysiologists, pediatric cardiologists specially trained to perform procedures to correct heart rhythm problems.
-This means complex treatments can take place close to home in Milwaukee rather than out of state.

-Thanks to our expertise and resources, we often see the most difficult cases.
-Our success stories include children with life-threatening and intractable arrhythmias who have been transported to CHW from Madison and other children’s hospitals using extra corporeal membrane oxygenation, or ECMO, a type of portable heart-lung bypass machine.
+Because of our expertise and resources, we often see the most difficult cases.
+Our success stories include children with life-threatening and hard-to-control arrhythmias.
+Many of these children have been transported to Children's Hospital of Wisconsin from other children’s hospitals using extra corporeal membrane oxygenation (ECMO), a type of portable heart-lung bypass machine.

 We treat many types of arrhythmias, including: